nolantownsend/nolantownsend.github.io/aboutme.md

 ---

 # What am I currently doing?
-At present, I am working as an water resources assistant engineer at [Hazen and Sawyer](https://www.hazenandsawyer.com/) in Albuquerque, New Mexico, where I am involved in analyzing water resources and assisting with water resources planning within the state of New Mexico, and beyond.
+At present, I am working as an water resources assistant engineer at [Hazen and Sawyer](https://www.hazenandsawyer.com/) in Denver, Colorado.
+My role generally involves analyzing and modelling water resources data.
+I also help automate workflows and automate the generation of unimpaired inflows needed to drive the models we use.

-I am interested in all things pertaining to Earth Sciences.
-My current interest is how climate change will affect future water availiablility, especially in the southwestern United States.
-For full details on my past experience, see my full [resume](https://drive.google.com/file/d/11x2x3UTb03kDQmqOKLItCYpowo4Przh9/preview).
+I am interested in all things pertaining to Earth Sciences, but at present my primary focus is on hydrology and water resources.
+My current interest is how climate change influences future water availiablility, especially in the western United States.
+For full details on my past experience, see my [resume](https://drive.google.com/file/d/1ueDzAypykCTIwl4FU_-G_kzlUfSKcp8C/view?usp=sharing).

 # Recent Experience
-I recently graduated from UNM where I acquired a Masters degree in Earth and Planetary Sciences.
+In the summer of 2019, I graduated from the University of New Mexico in Albuquerque, where I acquired a Masters degree in Earth and Planetary Sciences.
 My research involved exploring the climatology and hydrology of the Rio Grande basin south of the San Marcial (New Mexico) stream gauge.
 I explored drought scenarios with respect to climate change and impacts on the streamflow in the Rio Grande.
 To accomplish this, I used bias corrected and downscaled  [CMIP5](https://pcmdi.llnl.gov/mips/cmip5/data-portal.html) climate data from the [U.S Bureau of Reclamation](https://gdo-dcp.ucllnl.org/downscaled_cmip_projections/dcpInterface.html#Welcome).
 The climate model output is used in conjunction with a surface hydrology model to produce routed streamflow based on the climate model output.
 The routed streamflow values are “normalized” to match the statistics of the observed baseline period (1964-2013).
 This statistical parameterization is a simple and effective technique to produce realistic future inflow values without explicitly accounting for human impairments upstream of the San Marcial streamgage.
 I used these future inflow values in conjunction with a water balance model to assess future water resources management options.

 # Familiar Programs
 - [ArcMap](http://www.unm.edu/~ntownsend/) and ArcGIS Pro ( used primarily for water resource analysis)